Social Anxiety Disorder(Social Phobia)

 CausesThe exact cause is unknown.
 Possible causes include:

-Symptoms may begin in any public situation such as:
+SymptomsSymptoms may begin in any public situation such as:

-Diagnosis TOPYour doctor will ask about your fears and symptoms.
+DiagnosisYou will be asked about your fears and symptoms.
 A physical exam may be done.
-You may be referred to a mental health therapist.
-The therapist may do a psychiatric evaluation.
-Treatment TOPTreatments include: Cognitive-Behavioral TherapyDuring cognitive-behavioral therapy, the therapist may:
+You may be referred to a mental health specialist.
+A psychiatric evaluation may be done.
+TreatmentTreatments may include: Cognitive-Behavioral TherapyDuring cognitive-behavioral therapy (CBT), the therapist may:

 |